 About outside school hours care (OSHC)

-Outside school hours care (OSHC) programs are an Early Childhood Education and Care (ECEC) service under the National Quality Framework and Commonwealth Family Assistance legislation.
+Outside school hours care (OSHC) programs are an early childhood education and care (ECEC) service under the National Quality Framework and Commonwealth Family Assistance legislation.

 An OSHC service provides education and care typically for primary school-age children (generally ages 5 to 12 years) outside school hours and during school holidays (Vacation Care).
 OSHC services also often provide education and care on pupil-free days.

-The Victorian Department of Education and Training (DET) is the regulatory authority for OSHC.
+We are the regulatory authority for OSHC.
 The Commonwealth Government subsidises the cost of OSHC through Child Care Subsidy and Additional Child Care Subsidy payments direct to providers.

 Parent and carer fees